ghik/kubernetes-the-harder-way/docs/VM_Cluster.md

 bind C-s setw synchronize-panes
 ```

-The first one makes it possible to switch panes with mouse clicks (just like you switch active windows in a graphical UI).
+The first one enables mouse mode and makes `tmux` behave more like a graphical application.
+For example, we can now switch panes
+with mouse clicks.
 The second one assigns a keyboard shortcut (`Ctrl`+`b`, `Ctrl`+`s`) to `:setw synchronize-panes` command, which - unfortunately -
 does not have a built-in shortcut.